ChandulaNethmal/chandulanethmal.github.io/_pages/home.md

   caption: "Chandula Nethmal"
 excerpt: "Welcome to the creative cloud of Chandula.
 You may find some cool tech and fun stuffs in this Static website."
 intro:
-  - excerpt: 'Thinker`s Cloud is basically a Static website created using Jekyll Static site generating tools and hosted with Github.
+  - excerpt: '**Thinker`s Cloud is basically a Static website created using Jekyll Static site generating tools and hosted with Github.
 Most of the Contents of the web site is based on a Blog related to Electronics, Internet of Things, Telecommunication, computer science and many other cool stuffs including awesome photos, drawings and some interesting quotes may give soemthing to your life.
-You may find some interesting projects related to in Robotics, PCB designing, IoT, Embedded systems and etc..'
+You may find some interesting projects related to in Robotics, PCB designing, IoT, Embedded systems and etc..**'

+site_map:
+  - image_path: /assets/images/sitemap.png
+    alt: "placeholder image 2"
+    title: "Little Guide to Site-Map"
+    excerpt: 'The blog contains mostly tech related articles and you can get access to them in the order of timeline via the **Blog** page.
+These articles are also categorized under most suitable topics considering the content and you can easily go to a particular category of interest via **Categories** page.
+There is another advantage in this blog which is the **Tags** feature.
+You can easily find a similar set of articles categorized using common tags via tags you find in the end of each article.
+Other than above features, there is a keyword search feature in the header of the site, in order to find an article using whatever the keyword in your mind.'

 feature_row:
   - image_path: "https://source.unsplash.com/800x800/?computer"